michaeluno/amazon-auto-links/readme.txt

 - Added the `[aal_button ...]` short code to display buttons.
 - Added the `Override the button label.` unit option that allows the user override a button label.
 - Added the theme button option for the `Select Button` option.
-- Tweaked the button style.= 4.2.5 - 08/26/2020 =
+- Tweaked the button style.

+= 4.2.6 – 08/29/2020 =
+- Fixed a bug that Item Look-up and Contextual unit types could not display product titles, which started since v4.0.0.

+= 4.2.5 – 08/26/2020 =
-- Fixed an incompatibility issue with PHP 5.4.x or below regarding the `empty()` language construct.
+- Fixed an incompatibility issue with PHP 5.4.x or below regarding the empty() language construct.

 = 4.2.4 - 08/24/2020 =
 - Tweaked styling of `List`, `Category`, `Search` templates.